Barnyard-Solutions/barnyard-full-stack/readme.md

 4. Open your web browser and navigate to `http://localhost` to use the Barnyard app.

+## :warning: Production

+Please verify that the IP URL in the docker-compose file correctly points to the domain name to avoid CORS issues.

 ## :raising_hand: Contributors

 Contributions to the Barnyard project are always welcome! <br>